 - c.
 No air traffic is proposed and there are no new structures proposed for this project that would interfere with or require alteration of air traffic patterns.
 No impact would occur. - d-f.
-After implementation of the proposed project, the site would continue to be accessed via the existing driveway on Cuttings Wharf Road.
-The Traffic Impact Report stated that sight distance is limited by eucalyptus trees along the site frontage, both north and south of the driveway location.
-Approximately 35 eucalyptus trees are identified for removal on the preliminary grading, paving, and drainage plan for the proposed left-turn improvements prepared by Summit Engineering, Incorporated, dated May 5, 2016 (Sheet UP2).
-Removal of these trees via the implementation of mitigation measure MM TRANS-1 below would reduce potential impacts to a less than significant level.
+After implementation of the proposed project, the site would continue to be accessed via the existing driveway to Spring Mountain Road.
+The Traffic Impact Report stated that sight distance at the Behrens driveway that is shared with the Sherwin Family Vineyards and intersects the outside of a 90-degree curve on the local shared use driveway system is equal to or greater than the minimum required stopping sight distances to both the west and south.
+Installation of a stop sign on the southbound private driveway approach to Spring Mountain Road/Saint Helena Road intersection was recommended in the traffic study and would be addressed via the implementation of mitigation measure MM TRANS-1 below.

-The need for a left turn lane at the project driveway was evaluated as part of the project's traffic study based on the criteria contained in the Napa County Road and Street Standards, 2011.
-Based on the proposal's traffic levels, a left turn lane would be warranted at the driveway serving the project site.
 Proposed site access was reviewed and approved by the Napa County Fire Department, Engineering Services Division, and Public Works Department, as conditioned.

-The project site includes 46 existing parking spaces.
-Based upon the County standard of 2.6 persons per vehicle during weekdays and 2.8 persons per vehicle during weekends and 1.05 persons per vehicle for employees the minimum parking required for daily activities would be 156 parking spaces.
-However, it is unlikely that the winery would host 350 visitors at one time.
-Existing permits for the site also permit the construction of a new 37,000 square foot parking lot, if needed.
-A requirement for preparation of a parking plan and/or shuttle service for larger events, as needed by the applicant, would be added as a project-specific condition.
+The project site includes seven (7) existing parking spaces and one (1) additional parking space (ADA) is proposed as part of the project.
+Based upon the County standard of 2.6 persons per vehicle during weekdays and 2.8 persons per vehicle during weekends and 1.05 persons per vehicle for employees the minimum parking required for daily activities would be 19 parking spaces.
+However, it is unlikely that the winery would host 32 visitors at one time because tasting would be via appointment only and it is also unlikely that all seven employees would be working at the winery at one time.
+Impacts would be less than significant.

 g.
 As proposed, the project would not conflict with any adopted policies, plans or programs supporting alternative transportation.
-The project features on-site bicycle parking and the winery is located on a primary class II bicycle route with an existing class II bicycle lane.
 No impact would occur.